 For example, in North Carolina, with minimum policy limits, the most everyone involved in a single accident could recover regardless of the total amount of medical bills would be a total sum of $60,000.

 Lastly, the third number sets out the maximum property damage liability coverage available for one accident.
 In both South and North Carolina, under the minimum required limits, this amount is $25,000.
 Minimum limits are woefully inadequate to afford you and your family even the most basic protections.

 In our office, clients who are admitted to a hospital due to their personal injuries and who have at least a week-long hospitalization routinely average medical bills in excess of $50,000.

-Obviously, just the medical bills in this fairly common example exceed the minimum coverage by $20,000.
+Obviously, just the medical bills in this example exceed the minimum coverage by $20,000.
 So if you or a family member are injured as a result of someone else’s negligence and they have minimum limits, as unfair as it may seem, you are not going to have all your medical bills covered.

 Uninsured and Underinsured Motorist Coverage

 Underinsured motorist insurance coverage pays accident-related expenses when the negligent party does not have enough insurance coverage to completely pay for them.

 In other words, this insurance is used when there is not enough money to adequately cover your, or a family member’s, medical bills, lost wages and pain and suffering claims.
 Uninsured refers to the situation when the at-fault party has no insurance to cover the collision at all.